 In response, more organizations than ever are including sustainability at the core of their strategy and purpose.
 Where sustainability efforts were once a “nice to have,” ENGIE Impact reported in our recent Global Executive Survey that 83% of successful companies report significant alignment of sustainability initiatives to business strategy.

-While that is encouraging news, our analysis of CDP data showed that while 85% of Fortune 500 companies have defined sustainability targets, less than 30% are on track to achieve those goals.
+While that is encouraging news, our analysis of 2019 Climate Disclosure Project (CDP) data showed that while 84% of companies have defined sustainability targets, only 28% are on track to achieve those goals.

 We must work together to close the gap between ambition and action.